Baskets + Boundaries: How I Stay Organized with Kids

 Staying Organized With Kids Wit & Delight

-The purge is the key to keeping on top of clutter.
+This is the key to keeping on top of all of the things.
 The amount of stuff that comes into your home after kids is UNBELIEVABLE.
-I purge quarterly, moving most items to the garage to hold, out of sight, for 3 – 4 months.
+I declutter quarterly, moving most items to the garage to hold, out of sight, for three to four months.
 If no one has missed the article in that amount of time, I then donate it, discard it, or resell it, moving it on to its new home.
 This quarterly cadence helps me to stay on top of the ever-growing mound of art, schoolwork, and things that come into our space daily, helping it to never get too far out of hand.

 Engage your child in the WHY of keeping the space clean.